juszhan/LendingClub-Profitability/res/README.md

-# LendingClub Profitability/res
+# LendingClub-Profitability/res

-This folder contains the graphs produced.
-Many of the graphs are unused, feel free to look around.
+Many graphs/charts in this folder are unused, feel free to look around.